• Skip to primary navigation

 Let’s bake a pie

 Step 1.
-Preheat the oven to 425 degrees F. You will need an 8″ or 9' cream pie plate and pie dough to fit the plate.
-Make this easy pie crust recipe, or you can use a premade pie crust.
-Place the pie plate on a baking sheet so you can easily transfer the cream-filled pie to the oven and to catch any drips.
+Preheat the oven to 425 degrees F. You will need an 8″ or 9′ cream pie plate and pie dough to fit the plate.
+Make this easy pie crust recipe, or use a premade pie crust.
+Place the pie plate on a baking sheet so you can easily transfer the cream-filled pie to the oven and catch any drips.

 Jere' rolling pie dough.

 Step 2.
-Dot the bottom of the crust with pieces of room temperature butter.
+Dot the bottom of the crust with pieces of room-temperature butter.

-An unbaked pie shell with dots of butter on it.Step 2.
+Step 2.
 Make the filling by combining the sugar and flour and whisk together.
 Add the cream and vanilla and mix until the filling is smooth and creamy.

 Unbaked sugar cream pie filling in a pie shell.